Table of Contents[Hide][Show]

 9. New Orleans Louisiana

-If you want to splurge, check out the Roosevelt Waldorf Astoria.
-The luxe lobby with gilt architecture and gleaming marble tile will elevate your honeymoon and the comfortable rooms and suites are comfortable and well-stocked.
-A stay here would make for one of the best honeymoon resorts.
+Splurge on a stay at the Roosevelt Waldorf Astoria.
+The luxe lobby with gilt architecture and gleaming marble tile will elevate your honeymoon and the rooms and suites are comfortable and well-stocked.
 Pamper yourself in the onsite spa.
 The property is on the edge of the French Quarter and close to where all the action is.

 10. Hawaii

-The Hawaiian Islands are perennially popular with honeymooners.
-Hawaii has eight major islands but the most popular are Maui, Kauai, and Oahu.
+The Hawaiian Islands are probably the most popular honeymoon destination in the USA, so it’s fitting that we round out our list here.
 This archipelago in the Pacific Ocean has it all – romance, adventure, relaxation, and delicious food.
-The biggest difficulty is choosing which island to spend your honeymoon on, although if you have a larger budget, you can visit more than one island in a single trip.
+The biggest difficulty is choosing which island is the right one for your honeymoon.

 Leave a Reply